gfetterman/undone/README.md

 # undone

-Version: 0.1.1
+Version: 0.2

 ## Three implementations

 This module offers three undo stack implementations.
 Each has different tradeoffs, and may be better suited to a given situation than the others.

-### 1. Reversible operations
+### 1. `ReversibleUndoStack`: reversible operations

-* define a class (or named tuple) for each operation, with a well-defined interface - something like `do` and `undo`
+* define a class (or named tuple) for each operation, with "do" and "undo" methods
-* hand instances of this class to the stack object
+* hand instances of these classes to the stack object
 * doesn't require any handle on the object(s) being modified by the operations
-* but not all operations are easily reversible
-* and it's up to the user to ensure reversibility
+* up to the user to ensure reversibility, which in some cases can be quite difficult
+* least memory and runtime overhead for operations

-### 2. Regenerating current state from scratch
+### 2. `RegeneratingUndoStack`: regenerating current state from scratch

-* define a function or callable class for each operation
+* define a callable object for each operation
 * hand instances of these objects to the stack object
 * requires a handle on or snapshot of the initial state of the object(s) being modified by the operations; operations must accept this handle as a parameter when called
+* higher overhead, especially for `undo` operation

-### 3. Snapshots
+### 3. `SnapshotUndoStack`: state-oriented

-* requires handles on or snapshots of incremental states of the object(s) being modified by the operations.
-These snapshots are triggered explicitly by the user, and so can be used as frequently or rarely as desired
+* requires handles on or snapshots of incremental states of the object(s) being modified.
+These snapshots are triggered explicitly by the user, and may be taken as frequently or rarely as desired
-* a more advanced feature involves providing a method to `diff` the snapshots, to allow more efficient storage of the snapshots (not implemented yet)
+* can involve significant memory overhead in the worst case

 ## Installation

-`undone` is currently only supported on Python 3.4+.
+`undone` works under Python 2.7 and Python 3.3+.

 To install:
 ```